sudeep494/uno/README.md

 # Hybrid HTML5 App
-This project provides basic HTML5 app code written using Angular and Bootstrap4 with build and configuration setup for web, mobile and desktop deploys with the help of Cordova and Electron.
+This project provides basic HTML5 app code written using Angular and Bootstrap with build & configuration setup for web, mobile and desktop deploys using Cordova and Electron.
 This project uses Angular but it can be replaced with any frontend framework of choice such as Vue or React

 ## dev setup
 1. clone this project